-7α-methyl-19-nortestosterone vs. testosterone implants for hypogonadal osteoporosis: A preclinical study in the aged male orchidectomized rat model
+7α-methyl-19-nortestosterone vs. testosterone implants for hypogonadal osteoporosis: A preclinical study in the aged male orchidectomized rat model (HTML)

 Sinnasael,M.; Callewaert,F.; Morreels,M.; Kumar,Narender; Sitruk-Ware,Regine; Van Proeyen,K.; Hespel,P.; Boonen,Steven; Claessens,F.; Vanderschueren,Dirk